 Adur and Worthing Wellbeing

-Covid 19 update Nov 2020: Adur & Worthing Wellbeing is still here, providing online and phone service to support people with: Smoking cessation support, Alcohol reduction, Falls prevention activities, Physical activity options, Cookery skills, Intuitive Thinking lifestyle courses, Healthy weight tips & Pre-diabetes information.
+Covid 19 update Feb 2021: Adur & Worthing Wellbeing is still here, providing online and phone service to support people with: Smoking cessation support, Alcohol reduction, Falls prevention activities, Physical activity options, Cookery skills, Intuitive Thinking lifestyle courses, Healthy weight tips & Pre Diabetes information.
 We welcome new referrals and have a short waiting list in operation.
 If you were receiving support from the team prior to Covid 19 you will be contacted by a Wellbeing Advisor.
-If you would like more information, please call or email us on our contact details below.
-Our support team will call you back.
+If you would like more information, please call us on our usual number: 01903 221450 or email email@example.com and leave a message; our support team will call you back.
 Further updates will be posted - please watch this space.

 Information line: 01903 221450